Haosi Namoinu: Hāosi Nāmoinu

-Other than the Khongjomnubi Nongarol, another ancient treatise named "Hāosi Nāmoinu", tells the tragic story of the unfortunate lady Haosi Namoinu.
+Other than the Khongjomnubi Nongarol, another ancient treatise named "Hāosi Nāmoinu", tells the story of lady Haosi Namoinu.

-The following is a quote from the text, describing the ethos of the then people, their pleasure loving character and socialisation enthusiasm, in association with the nature.
+The following is a quote from the text, describing the ethos of the people:

 Like brothers and sisters born of the same parents, they then share to partake of what each possesses.
 "We will not depart together when the end of the journey comes.
 The end must definitely come for each one of us, but nobody knows when it may.
 We only know that all of us are waiting for that day.
 Good and delicious food nourishes the Jody and fine clothes make one handsome.
 There is an old saying that 'Pleasure makes one the king's companion and despondency only a grass-cutter.'
 Therefore, let us be mirthful and celebrate the new season.
 Let us, both young and old, play kangjei and play with fire burning the dry bushes.
 All men and women should make sumptuous feasts to dine together.
 You womenfolk should enter into competition for preparing new beautiful dresses and you menfolk for rounding up deer and other animals.
 After such a joyous feasting, let both men and women indulge in the play of kang by erecting a huge hall."